Lisbet12/Inventory-Report/README.md

 ```

 ### Exploratory Data Analysis
-This involves exploring of data to answer some question regarding the data such as
+This involves exploring of data to answer some question regarding the data such as;
 - Which Market has the top Sum of Unit
 - What is the total revenue for the each fiscal year
 - The total revenue for Line of business and Day Category.